pocketken/H3.net/README.md

 <img align="right" src="https://uber.github.io/img/h3Logo-color.svg" alt="H3 Logo" width="200">

 # H3.net: A port of Uber's Hexagonal Hierarchical Geospatial Indexing System to C#
-This is a port of [Uber's H3 library](https://github.com/uber/h3) to C#, with additional functionality to support [NetTopologySuite](http://nettopologysuite.github.io/NetTopologySuite/index.html) geometries.
+This is a port of [Uber's H3 library](https://github.com/uber/h3) to C# (`net5.0` and `netstandard2.1`), with additional functionality to support [NetTopologySuite](http://nettopologysuite.github.io/NetTopologySuite/index.html) geometries.
 It is based on release 3.7.2 of the library.

 H3 is a geospatial indexing system using a hexagonal grid that can be (approximately) subdivided into finer and finer hexagonal grids, combining the benefits of a hexagonal grid with [S2](https://code.google.com/archive/p/s2-geometry-library/)'s hierarchical subdivisions.